-After finding the right location and laying the ground work, Innovation Park was open for business in 1982 and welcomed its first tenant: the Northwest Regional Data Center (NWRDC), Florida’s leading data provider for both educational and governmental communities.
-The NWRDC is still a Park tenant today in its original building, and has also expanded operations to an additional location within the Park.
+Innovation Park opened for business in 1982 and welcomed its first tenant shortly after, the Northwest Regional Data Center, which is Florida’s leading data provider for educational and governmental communities.
+The NWRDC is still a park tenant today.